This Is How The Legend Of Snake And Ladder Made Its Way

 The Square 100 represented Nirvana or Moksha.

-This game then became famous for gambling and thus carried few taboos and dos and don’ts to play it as well.
-Some of the few popular myths about snake and ladders were:
+This game then became famous for gambling and thus carried a few taboos and dos and don’ts to play it as well.
+Some of the few popular myths about snakes and ladders were:

 Apart from such rumors and myths, the game still is predominantly played by all of us and is something that has been very integral to our childhood days!
 But it is very interesting to know how our ancestors inculcated morals from the small games that we played to the many of the folklores, stories, tales, and epics that we learned.
-Value-education was something that began at home and at a very early stage of our life so that we were morally disciplined.
+Value education was something that began at home and at a very early stage of our lives so that we were morally disciplined.

 So, readers!
-Do you know any other interesting fact about Snake and Ladders?
-Or any regional game that was played which had such a deep metaphorical meaning behind it? if yes, share it with us in the comment section below!
+Do you know any other interesting facts about Snake and Ladders?
+Or any regional game that was played that had such a deep metaphorical meaning behind it? if yes, share it with us in the comment section below!